generativearts/music_shuffle/README.md

 # MP3 File Shuffle Renamer

-This PowerShell script Renames and Shuffle all MP3 files in a directory by adding an index to the beginning of the filename.
+This PowerShell and Bash scripts Renames and Shuffle all MP3 files in a directory by adding an index to the beginning of the filename.
 If a filename already starts with a number followed by an underscore, the number is replaced with the new index.
 The files are also shuffled in a random order before renaming.

 Ideal for those using an SD card in the car where the car's system sorts files alphabetically.
 This script allows you to create a randomized playlist for your car.